(Persian Mastiff, Persian Shepherd, Iranian Mastiff)

 The Persian Sarabi dog (Persian Mastiff or Persian Shepherd) has a solid and muscular build, they have thick necks, broad heads, and sturdy bodies.

-They're bred to tolerate harsh conditions, less food and bad weather.
+They're bred to tolerate harsh conditions, less food, and bad weather.
 The Persian Mastiff is rather well lived averaging 12–17 years.
 The under-layer provides insulation against both severe winters and the fierce summer sun, while the outer-layer repels water and snow.
-This combination of coat allows it to regulate its core temperature more efficiently, while the coat is dense enough to repel rupture from wolf and bear bites.
+This combination of the coat allows it to regulate its core temperature more efficiently, while the coat is dense enough to repel rupture from wolf and bear bites.
 The coat is pale fawn or Grey or tan color with varying amounts of sable guard hairs.
-This dog have a black facial mask, and black or shaded ears.it possesses size, good bone, a well-muscled torso with a strong head.
+This dog has a black facial mask and black or shaded ears.it possesses size, good bone, a well-muscled torso with a strong head.
 Neck slightly arched, powerful, and muscular, moderate in length with more skin and fur than elsewhere on the body.
 Body well proportioned, functional, without exaggeration.
 Never fat or soft.

 The Persian Mastiff is loyal, rugged, powerful, protective and impressive, possessing great endurance and agility.
 A well-trained Persian Shepherd is sensitive and alert to changing situations, responding to threats with judicious warnings and courageous action if necessary.
 They also can be fairly aggressive towards people they do not know.
 When suspicious, a Persian Shepherd will stand with its tail and ears erect and give an alarm call, inciting the sheep to gather around it for protection.
 When the Persian Shepherd faced with a wolf, sometimes is successful in intimidating the enemy, but it will resort to a physical confrontation if the predator stands its ground.
-The Persian Shepherd were used for centuries to protect properties, guard livestock, kill wolves, and hunt bears.
+The Persian Shepherd was used for centuries to protect properties, guard livestock, kill wolves, and hunt bears.
 They also treat their human families as their flock, thus protecting them with fierce loyalty and devotion.

 Acceptable colors are pale fawn, grey, tan, or black.
 The breed height at the withers is between 75 to 90 cm (29 to 35 in) for males and 70 to 85 cm(27 to 33 in) for females.
 The weight is between 60 to 90 kilograms (130 to 200lb.) for males and 55-80 kilograms (120 to 190 lb.) for females in the good conditions.